How to Build a Treehouse

 Install the Knee Braces

-Remove the temporary two-by-four braces as these will be used to create permanent cross braces.
+Remove the temporary 2-by-4-inch board braces as these will be used to create permanent cross braces.
 These can either be short knee braces that extend from one post to the floor frame or they can be longer diagonal braces that extend from one post to an adjacent post.

 Set the Joists